Caldeirada/fc_test_de_pipeline/README.md

 - MinIO (local storage)

 MinIO is used as a bucket storage service, it provides direct connectivity with AWS S3 API and is a good candidate for local development
+Airflow is used to manage the streaming pipelines.
+Each one will have a long lived dag and a separate healthcheck task.
+On a fail the healthcheck will restart the streaming pipeline

+Airflow is avaialbe on localhost:8080

+To start the services use `docker-compose up --build -d`